luisarizmendi/rhde-aap-gitops-demo/docs/lab-deployment.md

 ├── terraform
 ...
 ├── ansible
-│   ├── files
-...
 │   ├── inventory
 │   ├── playbooks
 │   │   ├── main.yml
 │   ├── templates
 ...
-│   └── vars
-│       └── secrets.yml
 ├── docs
 ...
 └── README.md

 ```

-When you find a reference to a path during this lab deploymend guide it will consider that you CLi is under the `ansible` directory, so `files` will be in fact `<your cloned demo directory/ansible/files>`.
+When you find a reference to a path during this lab deploymend guide it will consider that you CLi is under the `ansible` directory, so `playbooks` will be in fact `<your cloned demo directory/ansible/playbooks>`.

   >**Note**
   >